shaikah572/shaikah572/README.md

 ## Hi, I'm Shaikah 👋

-Computer Science graduate with interests in **frontend development, IT systems, and artificial intelligence**.
+Computer Science graduate with interests in **Full-Stack development, IT systems, and artificial intelligence**.
 I enjoy building clean, responsive interfaces and expanding my understanding of how software, systems, and AI technologies work together.

 ---